 Why Get an Online Master’s in School Psychology?

-An EdS in school psychology typically takes three years of full-time graduate study.
-This includes completing a 1,200 hour internship.
-A PhD typically takes five to six years of full-time school, and 1,200 to 1,500 full-time internship hours completed within a year.
+According to the NASP, an EdS in school psychology typically takes three years of full-time, graduate study.
+This includes completing a 1,200-hour internship over one year.
+A PhD typically takes five to six years of full-time study and 1,200 to 1,500 full-time internship hours over one year.

-As of May 2021, the median annual salary for school psychologists was $79,510, according to the Bureau of Labor Statistics.
-Different industries may pay more or less.
-For example, those working in elementary and secondary school settings earned $78,830 on average.
+As of May 2021, the median annual salary for school psychologists was $78,780 was $81,040, according to the Bureau of Labor Statistics.
+Different industries and settings may pay more or less than median salaries.
+For example, those working in elementary and secondary school settings earned a median annual salary of $78,830.

 Many school psychologists work in K–12 public schools.
 They also provide services in other educational institutions, such as private schools, preschools, universities and colleges, independent private practices and mental health and juvenile justice centers.